 Consent is a process rather than a one-off decision.
 Where there has been a significant interval between a patient agreeing to a treatment and its start, or if new information has emerged, or the patient’s condition has altered, consent should be reaffirmed.

 Yes.
-Unless treatment is being provided under mental health legislation, competent adults can refuse treatments or investigations even where doing so will result in their permanent injury or death.
-This extends to pregnant women even if the decision results in the death of a viable foetus.
-All adults are presumed to be competent unless there is evidence to the contrary.
+Unless treatment is being provided under mental health legislation, adults with capacity can refuse treatments or investigations even where doing so will result in their permanent injury or death.
+This extends to pregnant women even if the decision results in the death of a viable fetus.
+All adults are presumed to have capacity unless there is evidence to the contrary.

 Food for thought